Alyssasorensen/flask_e2e_project/docs/README.md

 **This file contains all of my documentation and references all of my screenshots and videos.**

 ## **Web Service Created**
+The web service created is a comprehensive platform dedicated to women's health, developed using Flask, Python, HTML, and CSS.
+It features a user-friendly navigation bar with tabs for various sections, including Home, About, Reproductive Health, Mental Well-Being, Fitness, Data, and Contact.

+The "Home" and "About" tab explain the purpose for this platform and how it can help women's health.
+It also can be used as a learning platform to discover new resources.
+The "Reproductive Health," "Mental Well-Being," and "Fitness" tabs summarize important aspects of women's health.

+Each tab leads to specific content pages offering valuable information related to the respective health category.
+Notably, the "Data" tab dynamically loads information from a CSV file and other datasets, allowing users to explore various datasets related to women's health.

+The "Contact" tab includes a form for users to submit their name, email, and a message.
+After submission, users are redirected to a "Thank You" page.
+The web service utilizes CSS, with a mention of Tailwind CSS for frontend styling.

+The deployment is intended for Google Cloud Shell, emphasizing a cloud-based hosting solution.
+Overall, the web service provides a rich and interactive experience for users seeking information and resources on women's health.

 ## **Technologies Used**